 My favourite topics are Game Theory, Discrete Mathematics, Number Theory, Combinatorics, Cellular Automata, Mechanism Design, Algorithms, and more.

-I am the Editor of the book Games Of No Chance 5 (in print, see for example GONC for the first book in this popular series of books of peer reviewed papers in combinatorial game theory), and I am an Associate Editor for the International Journal of Game Theory, where we will also publish a Special issue on combinatorial games with high quality peer reviewed papers, invited from CGTC I and CGTC II and beyond.
+I am the Editor of the book Games of No Chance 5 MSRI, CUP (available at Amazon, see also GONC for the first book in this popular series of books of peer reviewed papers in combinatorial game theory), and I am an Associate Editor for the International Journal of Game Theory.
+We published a special issue on combinatorial games, with high standard research papers invited from the conferences CGTC I and CGTC II and beyond.

 See also my arXiv pages

 Here is an outline on an ongoing project to formalize 'the Alexander Technique'--I certified as a teacher of the Alexander Technique over 20 years ago, but did not pursue it as a profession, because at the time I did not find the method formal enough: Vicious cycles and questions without answers.
 A more modern version, still developing: New version.
 Here are some slides that I was developing before writing the paper slides.
 While writing the paper, I realized that the concepts do not seem to require mathematical formulas, although I still think habits could be modeled as functions; the idea of a habit is that, given a stimulus, it produces a predetermined action (for a given agent with this habit).